How Much Does a Wooden Dining Room Table CostBy Bailiegh Basham · July 13, 2022

 Typically, a quality, solid wood dining room table will cost anywhere from $1,200 to $10,000 with most priced between $2,000 to $6,000.
 Quite a range, right?
 And what’s the difference between that $1,200 table and the $10,000, anyhow?

-A number of factors influence the asking price of a dining room table, all which can be categorized in one of two ways: the cost of the resources and the amount of labor which goes into production.
+Our point?
+A number of factors influence the asking price of a dining room table, all of which can be categorized in one of two ways: the cost of the resources and the amount of labor that goes into production.

 Countryside Amish Furniture put together this comprehensive guide to help answer how much does a table cost and provide guidance for finding the right dining furniture for your budget.

 Arguably the biggest determining factor in a table’s price is the quality of the materials.
 For the sake of today’s article, we’ll assume you’re not interested in cheaper, flimsy plastics or laminents.
 So, instead, we’ll break down some of the more common mid-to-upper-scale materials.

 - Glass - Glass tables have many benefits, from their easy maintenance to their inherent airiness.
 And you can add lower prices to that list!
 Some cons include its vulnerability to major bumps and can cut or scratch.

 Marble - Be prepared to roll out the big bucks for a marble table!
 This eye-catching material will make you feel (and spend) like royalty.
 It’s available in numerous colors and patterns that lend themselves to many different decor themes.
 However, marble tables are potentially the hardest to maintain long-term due to easy scratching and staining.